Badlapur Jamun: Name

 The name "Badlapur" refers to its main region of cultivation i.e the region of Badlapur which is around 80 km from Mumbai.
 Locally in the state language of Marathi, it is locally known as Badlapur Jambhul.

 Description

 It is a vivid purple fruit with a sweet-and-tart taste.
-This jamun variety from Badlpaur is unique in shape and size compared to other varieties.
-Cultivated across 20 villages in Badlapur, this jamun variety is native to the region.
 The region's laterite soil and climate make the fruit rich in iron and nutrients.
 The fruit is a source of income for the local tribals from the Katkari and Thakar communities who are primarily involved in plucking and selling the Badlapur jamun fruit.
 It is eaten for its health benefits, which include anti-diabetes and anti-cancer properties.
 The seeds are used to make medicine for blood sugar control, and the leaves are used to treat jaundice.
 The Adivasi community in the Jambhul village of Badlapur used a barter system for years, trading jamuns for food and other essentials.
 As of 2023, environmentalists have readied 2,000 saplings to supplement the existing 1,250 trees in and around Badlapur.